Rashtriya Rajput Karni Sena chief Sukhdev Singh Gogamedi shot dead in Jaipur

 The organisation represents Rajput interests and is different from the Rajput Karni Sena that had led violent protests against Hindi movie Padmaavat in 2018.

-Shortly after the killing, Rohit Godara, a member of the gang headed by Lawrence Bishnoi, claimed responsibility for the killing, according to India Today.
+Shortly after the killing, Rohit Godara, a member of the gang headed by jailed gangster Lawrence Bishnoi, claimed responsibility for the killing, according to India Today.

 Gogamedi was taken to hospital, where he was declared dead.
 Supporters of the organisation and its splinter group Shri Rajput Karni Sena are demanding swift action against the killers.